 Courses: Ecology and Evolution (BIO 124), Forest Ecology (BIO 427).

-My research interest in forest ecology includes temperate and tropical regions and focuses on seedling regeneration ecology, succession, and restoration.
-I investigate the processes affecting the regeneration of natural forests and the reintroduction of economically important, native tree species to degraded ecosystems.
-I use experimental treatments to identify tree recruitment barriers, such as invasive plant competitors or artificially high herbivore populations.
-Recently, I have initiated research on the reintroduction of blight-resistant American chestnut hybrids.
-I am also conducting studies on the forest ecology of old growth hemlock forests that are threatened by an exotic pest, the woolly adelgid.
-My basic applied research objective is the identification of management techniques for enhancing forest ecological integrity and maintaining forest diversity.
+My research interest in forest ecology currently focuses on seedling regeneration ecology, succession, and restoration of native forests in Virginia and West Virginia.
+I investigate the processes affecting the regeneration of natural forests and the reintroduction of economically important, native tree (American chestnut) and herbaceous species (American ginseng).
+I use experimental treatments to identify optimal locations for reintroduction of these species.
+My basic applied research objective is the identification of management techniques for enhancing forest ecological integrity, maintaining forest diversity and ecosystem services.

 Griscom, H., B. Griscom, L. Siderhurst*.
 Spatial Dynamics of Canopy Trees in an Old Growth Eastern Hemlock Forest in the Central Appalachian Highlands.
 In Press.
 Natural Areas Journal.

 Siderhurst*, L., H. Griscom, C. Kyger*, J. Stutzman*, B. Trumbo*.
 2012.
 Tree Species Composition and Diversity and the Abundance of Exotics in Forest Fragments of the Shenandoah Valley, Virginia.
 Castanea.
 77. 348-363.

 Griscom, H., B. Griscom.
 2012.
 Evaluating the ecological niche of American chestnut for optimal hybrid seedling reintroduction sites in the Appalachian Ridge and Valley Province.
 New Forests.
 43. 441-455.